On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

-The action of local operators on ground states is in itself a challenging problem, with few general results known \cite{Arad_AKL2016_ConnectingGlobalLocal}.
+The action of local operators on Hamiltonian eigenstates is in itself a challenging problem, with few general results known \cite{Arad_AKL2016_ConnectingGlobalLocal}.
 Despite this, there are families of local Hamiltonians for which useful statements can be made.
-A particularly interesting such family is the set of local Hamiltonians that satisfy the Eigenstate Thermalization Hypothesis (ETH) from quantum many-body physics \cite{srednicki1999approach}.
+A particularly interesting such family is the set of local Hamiltonians that satisfy the Eigenstate Thermalization Hypothesis (ETH) from quantum statistical mechanics \cite{srednicki1999approach}.
 This hypothesis roughly says that within an energy window, eigenstates are well-connected in the sense that local operators induce transitions from one eigenstate to many others.
-We adopt the following informal definition from the work \cite{Chen_CB2023_FastThermalizationEigenstate} - there is a collection of local observables $A_1, \ldots A_m$ such that for every eigenstate $\ket{\psi}$ with energy roughly $E$, $A_i\ket{\psi}$ maintains a constant amplitude in a small energy window around $E$, and has a fairly good overlap with all the eigenstates in this window (a formal definition appears in~\Cref{ETH}).
+We adopt the following informal definition from~\cite{Chen_CB2023_FastThermalizationEigenstate}. \begin{quote} \textit{ETH (informal).} There is a collection of polynomially many local observables $A_1, \ldots A_m$ such that for every eigenstate $\ket{\psi}$ with energy roughly $E$, the vector $A_i\ket{\psi}$ roughly stays within a small energy window around $E$, and has a fairly good overlap with all the eigenstates in this window. \end{quote} See~\Cref{sec:ethoverview} for the formal definition of ETH (\Cref{hypo:cETH}) and a discussion on its physical origins.
 From the computer science perspective, a well-connected low-energy eigenspace should have features of an expanding graph and hence allow one to single out a unique `fixed point'.
-We solidify this intuition by generalizing the quantum expander test for verifying the maximally entangled state \cite{Aharonov_AHL+2014_LocalTestsGlobal} and show the following theorem: \begin{theorem}[Informal] There is a $\UQMA$ protocol for estimating the ground energy of a local Hamiltonian satisfying ETH. \end{theorem} The protocol verifies a unique quantum state in two copies of the subspace with energy around $E$, if ETH holds in that subspace.
+We solidify this intuition by generalizing the quantum expander test for verifying the maximally entangled state \cite{Aharonov_AHL+2014_LocalTestsGlobal} and show the following theorem: \begin{theorem}[Informal restatement of \Cref{thm:alg_correctness}] There is a $\UQMA$ protocol for estimating the ground energy of a local Hamiltonian satisfying ETH. \end{theorem} The protocol verifies a unique quantum state in two copies of the subspace with energy around $E$, if ETH holds in that subspace.
 Assuming $E$ is the ground energy itself, we can extract a unique ground state witness.
-If $E$ is larger but sub-extensive (that is, $n^c$ with $c<1$, as a function of the number of qubits $n$), we can still obtain a unique witness for the purposes of $\UQMA$ protocols due to known reductions concerning the local-Hamiltonian problem \footnote{If ETH only holds for extensive energies (that is, for energies $\geq cn$ for some small constant $c$,) then \Cref{thm:informalthmETH} does not apply; however it gives some implications assuming quantum PCP conjecture, see~\Cref{subsec:connections}.}.
+If $E$ is larger but sub-extensive (that is, $n^c$ with $c<1$, as a function of the number of qubits $n$), we can still obtain a unique witness for the purposes of $\UQMA$ protocols due to known reductions concerning the local-Hamiltonian problem.\footnote{If ETH only holds for extensive energies (that is, for energies $\geq cn$ for some small constant $c$,) then \Cref{thm:informalthmETH} does not apply; however it gives some implications assuming quantum PCP conjecture, see~\Cref{subsec:connections}.}